Local heights on hyperelliptic curves and quadratic Chabauty: Explicit Coleman--Iovita for hyperelliptic curves

 \section{Explicit Coleman--Iovita for hyperelliptic curves}

-We now specialialise to the case of hyperelliptic curves in odd residue characteristic, and begin to explain what Coleman--Iovita means explicitly.
+We now specialise to the case of hyperelliptic curves in odd residue characteristic, and begin to explain what the Coleman--Iovita isomorphism means explicitly.
 In this section we first explain background on cluster pictures.
-We then give a description of how to obtain a strongly semistable cover of a hyperelliptic curve over a finite extension $K/\Q_\ell$ in odd residue characteristic.
-We provide a definition of the bases of $\rH_1(\Gamma,\bZ)$, $\rH^1_\deR(X/K)$, and $\rH^1_\rig(\dX_v/K)$ that we will use and give an explicit description of the Coleman--Iovita map with respect to these bases.
-We also explicitly describe the Berkovich skeleton of $X^{\an}_{\C_K}$ using the semistable covering of $X$.
-We use this description to give a sufficient condition for when a component of the associated semistable model $\calX$ has no $\Q_\ell$-points reducing to it.
+We then give a description of how to obtain a strongly semistable cover of a hyperelliptic curve over a finite extension $K/\bQ_\ell$ in odd residue characteristic recovering the results of \cite{StollUniformBounds,KatzKaya} and reinterpreting them in the language of cluster pictures.
+We provide a definition of the bases of $\rH_1(\Gamma,\bZ)$, $\rH^1_\deR(X/K)$, and $\rH^1_\rig(\dX_v/K)$ that we will use and give an explicit description of the Coleman--Iovita isomorphism with respect to these bases.
+We also explicitly describe the Berkovich skeleton of $X^{\an}_{\bC_\ell}$ using the semistable covering of $X$.
+We use this description to give a sufficient condition for when a component of the associated semistable model $\calX$ has no $\bQ_\ell$-points reducing to it.